EricRuhi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 554 script to ads execute permission to the owner and the group owner, and read permission to other users, to the file hello chmod 755 to give user, group and other users execution permission chmod 007 give user and group user 0 access and other user all the access
+chmod 554 script to ads execute permission to the owner and the group owner, and read permission to other users, to the file hello chmod 755 to give user, group and other users execution permission chmod 007 give user and group user 0 access and other user all the access chmod 753 to give user all access, gruop user reading and execution acess and other user writing and execution permission